Angel of Peace: Structure

-The Angel of Peace is a reminder of the 25 peaceful years after the Franco-German war of 1870/71.
+The Angel of Peace is a reminder of the 25 peaceful years after the Franco-Prussian War of 1870/71.
 The monument with its small temple shows the portraits of the German Emperors William I, Frederick III, Wilhelm II, the Bavarian rulers Ludwig II, Otto and Luitpold, the Imperial Chancellor Otto von Bismarck and the generals Helmuth von Moltke, Albrecht von Roon, Ludwig von der Tann, Jakob von Hartmann and Siegmund von Pranckh.
 In the hall of the temple are gold mosaics which depict the allegories of war and peace, victory and blessing for the culture.

 The foundation stone was laid on 10 May 1896; the unveiling was on 16 July 1899.
 The sculpture of gilded cast bronze was a collaborative work of the architects were Heinrich Düll, Georg Pezold and Max Heilmaier.
 The Putti Fountain is a work of Wilhelm von Rümann.

-When the Angel fell from the column in 1981, it was taken away so that the significant damages could be repaired.
+When the Angel was in danger of falling off the column in 1981, it was removed and thereby damaged.
 After having been restored, it was put back on its column in 1983, its leg and both wings having been replaced.
 The position of the wing is steeper compared to its original state.